Swissquote Review (2026):

 Does Swissquote pay interest on uninvested cash?

 Not automatically.
-Cash held in the standard eTrading account does not earn interest by default — unlike many neobrokers that credit interest on all idle balances.
-To earn interest with Swissquote, you need to transfer funds into a separate savings account.
-The Invest Easy savings strategy pays approximately 0.75%.
+Cash held in the standard eTrading account earns 0% interest — confirmed from Swissquote’s current account fees page across all balance tiers and currencies.
+To earn interest you need to use a separate Swissquote savings account product; the rate changes with SNB decisions, so check current terms directly.
 If you regularly hold a significant cash buffer between ETF purchases, factor the absence of automatic interest into your total cost comparison, especially versus Trade Republic or Trading 212 which pay interest on idle cash without any separate account setup.

 When does Interactive Brokers make more sense than Swissquote?

 IBKR is better when total annual cost is the priority.
-It charges no custody fee, offers institutional FX conversion rates via IdealPro (typically 0.01–0.03% versus Swissquote’s 0.95%), and lower per-trade commissions at scale.
-For a passive investor regularly converting CHF to EUR or USD to buy UCITS ETFs, the 0.95% FX difference alone can exceed Swissquote’s entire custody fee on a moderately sized portfolio.
+It charges no custody fee, and offers institutional FX rates via IdealPro (0.01–0.03%) for all currency exchanges — including standalone cash conversions where Swissquote still charges 0.95%.
+Note that Swissquote now executes securities trades at the interbank mid-rate with no markup, which closes much of the per-trade FX gap.
+IBKR remains the cheaper option for investors regularly converting cash between currencies, and has lower commissions at larger order sizes.
 IBKR also provides access to a wider range of global markets.
 The trade-offs are significant though: IBKR is not a bank, has no TWINT, no integrated CHF savings account, no debit card, no pillar 3a, and requires more initial setup effort.
 If banking integration and 3A Easy matter to you, Swissquote’s value proposition holds — particularly for larger portfolios where the CHF 200/year custody cap becomes very competitive as a percentage.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.